Jcrt/cloudwalk-assessment/README.md

 ### Run
 In order to run this code, following the steps above:
 - Navigate to root folder
-- run `go run cw-assessment.go`

-The application can be runned using two kind of arguments
+The application can be runned using these argument options:
 - `go run cw-assessment.go help` will provide all other acceptable arguments available
 - `go run cw-assessment.go -t <option>` will provide two different report types based on the `<option>`.
 The available options are:
    - **game**: Will provide the expected output in [topic 3.2 of the assessment](https://gist.github.com/cloudwalk-tests/704a555a0fe475ae0284ad9088e203f1#32-report).
    - **mod**: Will provide the expected output in [topic 3.3 of the assessment](https://gist.github.com/cloudwalk-tests/704a555a0fe475ae0284ad9088e203f1#32-report).
+- `go run cw-assessment.go` will set automatically the report type to **game**.

-### Packages
+### Packages used
 - [go-funk](https://github.com/thoas/go-funk) package was used become collections more flexible with aggregation, slicing and search operations.
 - [orderedmap](https://github.com/iancoleman/orderedmap) package was used to achieve map key order maintenance, since with the default Go map structure, `json.Marshall()` couldn't keep it.